 The Company's research and development efforts are intended to establish leadership positions in core technology lines and provide the Company with a competitive edge as it seeks additional business with new customers.
-Total research and development expenditures for the eleven technologies currently managed by the Company were approximately \$425,974 thousand in 2008, increasing from \$101,383 in 2007.
-The Company also works with technology development partners, to develop technological capabilities and new products and applications.
+Total research and development expenditures for the nine technologies currently managed by the Company were approximately \$247,450 in 2009, decreasing from \$425,974 in 2008.